thewtex/thesis/high_freq_plaque/high_freq_plaque.rst

 the other hand, depicts a likely stable plaque with smooth, un-ulcerated walls and strong fibrous and calcified tissue throughout.
 Note the abundance of very high magnitude IBSC in Subject 144 because of calcifications.
-In a pathologist's independent assessment of histopathological slides of the same specimens, Subject 142 was found to have approximately 5% calcified content, while Subject 144 was found to have 55% calcified content.
+In a pathologist's independent assessment of the histopathological slides of the same specimens, Subject 142 was found to have approximately 5% calcified content, while Subject 144 was found to have 55% calcified content.
 This is consistent with the ultrasound results in |pat142| and |pat144|.

-The system receive gain was set 10 dB higher during the acquisition of |pat142|
+The system receive gain was set 10 dB higher during the acquisition of plaques in |pat142|
-than of |pat144|.
+than that for |pat144|.
 This reduced the amount of saturated signal due to the calcifications.
-However, this also increases the relative amplitude of electronic noise, which is most evident in the B-Mode volume rendering,
-|pat144|\ c).
-The purpose and benefits of the reference phantom methods are
-clear here-- |pat144|\ d) is not duly affected by this change in the system settings.
-Since the electronic is equivalently elevated in the reference phantom signal, the change is nullified in terms of the output image.
-In comparison to the B-Mode image, the IBSC image is a more consistent representation of the object being profiled than the apparatus used to create the image.
+However, this also increases the relative amplitude of electronic noise, which is most evident in the B-Mode volume rendering, shown in |pat144|\ c).
+The purpose and benefits of the reference phantom methods are clearly illustrated in |pat144|\ d), which is not duly affected by this change in the system settings.
+Since the electronic noise is equivalently elevated in the reference phantom signal, the change is nullified in terms of the output image.
+In comparison to the B-Mode image, the IBSC image is a more consistent representation of the object being profiled.

 The tip of the flow divider, also known as the tuning fork, can be easily located in these images.
 This fiducial marker can be used to identify the